QuayPay/slate/source/index.md

 # Introduction

-Welcome to the Kittn API!
-You can use our API to access Kittn API endpoints, which can get information on various cats, kittens, and breeds in our database.

-We have language bindings in Shell, Ruby, and Python!
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

-This example API documentation page was created with [Slate](http://github.com/tripit/slate).
-Feel free to edit it and use it as a base for your own API's documentation.
+Welcome to the QuayPay API Documentation!
+Here we aim to document the use of our API endpoints for working with stored cards, charges, loyalty points and user authentication.

+We currently offer a JavaScript client library to accompany our raw HTTP API and plan to release support for other languages shortly.